-Matthew Reinhard focuses his practice on white collar crime, internal investigations, and complex civil litigation.
+Matthew Reinhard focuses his practice on white collar criminal defense and internal investigations.
 He has represented individuals and corporations facing investigations by the U.S. Department of Justice (DOJ), various U.S. Attorneys' offices, the Securities and Exchange Commission (SEC), Immigration and Customs Enforcement (ICE), and the U.S. Department of Labor (DOL).
 He also represents targets, subjects, and witnesses in all stages of criminal prosecutions.

 Mr. Reinhard is experienced in all phases of civil litigation and has represented companies and individuals, as both plaintiffs and defendants, in claims for complex business torts, breach of fiduciary duty, professional malpractice, and claims brought under the Racketeering Influenced and Corrupt Organizations Act (RICO).

 While at The University of Iowa College of Law, Mr. Reinhard was a member of the Chicago Moot Court Team and the Iowa Law Review.

 - Legal 500: Dispute Resolution: International Trade, 2017

 - Washington, DC Super Lawyers®: Criminal Defense: White Collar, 2013 - 2017